shidel/FDI/README.md

         FDNOTICE.BAT If run during the boot process and this version is already installed, this file will be called instead of automatically starting the installer.

+        FDSWPENV.BAT If installed and not rebooted, this is run immediately after the FDTHANK.BAT message to switch to the installed version of the operating system.

 ### FDI Roadmap